Coloring Pages

 NPS graphic / G.M.
 Spoto

-Moose are the largest member of the deer family, which also includes deer, elk, and caribou.
-They are also the largest wild animal in Minnesota.
+Mooz (moose) is the largest member of the deer family, which also includes waawaashkeshi (deer), omashkooz (elk), and adik (caribou).
+Moose are also the largest of Minnesota's wild animals.
 Their long legs make it easy to walk through deep snow and ponds where they eat water plants and willows.
+They run as fast as 35 miles per hour and swim up to 10 miles in one stretch.

-The name moose comes from the Anishinaabe word mooz, and are a traditional food source for Anishinaabe people in northern Minnesota.
-They weigh around 1000 pounds – a lot of meat!
+The name moose comes from the Anishinaabe word mooz.
+They are a traditional food source for Anishinaabe people in northern Minnesota, weighing around 1000 pounds – a lot of meat!
+During the fur trade years hunting to provide food took most of these animals from this area.

 Top of Page